jboundy/Mayo.TimeTracker/README.md

 	- this task my go 2 different ways.
 One thru the application and one thru excel to connect excel to sql lite and gather the data from the persisted data.

+### Getting Started
+To create the database run the following in the cli

+- dotnet tool install --global dotnet-ef
+- dotnet add package Microsoft.EntityFrameworkCore.Design
+- dotnet ef migrations add InitialCreate
+- dotnet ef database update

+To publish to a external source, you'll have to provide argmunets to the database update section